MAVProxyUser/YushuTechUnitreeGo1/README.md

 ```

 # Wifi backdoor
-There is an autoconnect network called "Unitree-2.4G" in the wpa supplicant config.
+Arguably a malicious backdoor, this is likely a leftover remanant from testing at the Unitree factor.
+None the less, there is an autoconnect network called "Unitree-2.4G" in the wpa supplicant config.
+This can be used to take arbitrary control of the dog.

 ```